sawhney-medha/Python-File-Details/README.md

 If the directory specified does not exist then the output mentions *Invalid Directory* and if the directory is empty or does not have the files with the expected extension then the output prints the message - *No Files Present in the Directory*.

-The output is printe din a sorted fashion.
+The output is printed in a sorted fashion.

 ## Testing
 To run the test code just run the following command in the code directory: